iotaledger/identity.rs/identity_iota/README.md

 ## Example: Creating an Identity

-The following code creates and publishes a new IOTA DID Document to the Tangle Mainnet.
+The following code creates and publishes a new IOTA DID Document to the Shimmer Testnet.

 _Cargo.toml_